Kyleh2420/ESE342-Envelope-Detector/README.md

 # ESE342-Envelope-Detector
-A Project for Stony Brook University's ESE 342: Communication Systems.
+The second project for Stony Brook University's ESE 342: Communication Systems.
 We created an Envelope Detector!

 To see the final report, check out the PDF file in the root repository.